 Once you see a colour you like on paper, and it seems to match your Book, I absolutely suggest you put it on your face.
 There’s more to a makeup buy decision than its colour.
 Also, no two women in the same Season look quite the same or will interpret their Season in the same way, or have the same comfort level with colour on the face.

-I match the color analyzed swatches from the middle darkness colours, or the lighter ones for the Light Seasons.
+I match the colour analyzed swatches from the middle darkness colours, or the lighter ones for the Light Seasons.
 The darker swatches work fine in clothing but most light-medium complected women find them dark.
 The Sci\ART system is 12 Season Personal Colour Analysis, because 12 is enough without being too much, but you’ll refine your position within your Season with time.

 The pictures are a bit randomly organized, and seem a bit sloppy (that’s part of the reality theme), but they cover all the colours, with some opportunity to compare.
 In Canada, we did not have Endless Night, Unlimited Gold, or Endless Summer, unless they are here with a different name.
 I haven’t adjusted any settings.
 Photos were taken at 11AM on an overcast day, on a sheet of white paper.